arbor-sim/arbor/doc/tutorial/single_cell_recipe.rst

    probe_id = arbor.cell_member(0,0)
    handle = sim.sample(probe_id, arbor.regular_schedule(0.02))

 The lines handling probe sampling warrant a second look.
-First, we declared :gen:`probe_id` to be a :class:`arbor.cell_member`, with :class:`arbor.cell_member.gid` = 0 and :class:`arbor.cell_member.index` = 0.
+First, we declared ``probe_id`` to be a :class:`arbor.cell_member`, with :class:`arbor.cell_member.gid` = 0 and :class:`arbor.cell_member.index` = 0.
 This variable serves as a global identifier of a probe on a cell, namely the first declared probe on the cell with gid = 0 which is the only cell in the model.

-Next, we instructed the simulation to sample :gen:`probe_id` at a frequency of 50KHz.
-That function returns a :gen:`handle` which we will use to extract the results of the sampling after running the simulation.
+Next, we instructed the simulation to sample ``probe_id`` at a frequency of 50KHz.
+That function returns a ``handle`` which we will use to extract the results of the sampling after running the simulation.

 The execution
 *************